 We have grown significantly over the years, adding various levels and settings of rehabilitation care such as skilled nursing, home care, assisted living, memory care, family housing and many community programs.
-We expanded our rehabilitation hospital in Jacksonville, Fla., and added a rehabilitation hospital in Daytona, Fla., in partnership with Halifax Health.
+We increased the number of beds in our rehabilitation hospital in Jacksonville, Fla., and added a rehabilitation hospital in Daytona, Fla., in partnership with Halifax Health.
 Our outpatient therapy division has grown to 35 sites in North and Central Florida.